 Today, however, the application and ingestion of Marshmallow root and similar herbs are more well-known thanks to research, giving it a more broad-based demand.
 It is often used by women, especially in assisting with breast milk production, supply, and maintenance.

 What is the Marshmallow Root?

-One of the most common applications in earlier civilizations was as an anti-inflammatory salve for inflamed skin.
-When the leaves and root mix with water, a gel substance forms that can be used as a medication to coat the throat and the stomach or to ease inflammation and to prevent and treat chapped lips.
+One of the most common applications in earlier civilizations was anti-inflammatory salve for inflamed skin.
+When the leaves and root mix with water, a gel substance forms that can be used as a medication to coat the throat and the stomach or to ease inflammation and prevent and treat chapped lips.